Employment-based immigrationNon-immigrant visaFrom your first job to EB-2/EB-3: the career ladder for immigrants in the US without losing your status

 Bottom line: think about the profession, not only the visa label

-Successful EB-2 and EB-3 cases almost always look the same in one respect: the person consistently builds their U.S. career, upgrades their education, experience and English, finds an employer with a real need for their skill set, and then – with the help of an immigration attorney – goes through PERM and I-140.
+Successful EB-2 and EB-3 cases usually share one common feature: the person steadily builds a U.S. career, strengthens education, experience, and English, finds an employer with a real need for the role, and then moves through PERM and I-140 with legal guidance.

 Official EB-2, EB-3 and PERM sources

-Below are several key English-language government resources you should rely on when checking criteria and procedures.
-Always verify that you are reading the current version of each page and double-check the latest Visa Bulletin for your category.
+Below are several key English-language government resources to use when checking criteria and procedures.
+Always confirm that you are reading the current version of each page and review the latest Visa Bulletin for your category.

 Neonilla Orlinskaya